 2. Mark Manson

 Mark Manson is a blogger and internet entrepreneur.
 He writes about ‘big ideas’.
 The insights in his articles are really good.
 (The popularity of his blog led to the book, The Subtle Art of Not Giving a F*CK, which is currently an Amazon and a New York Times bestseller.)

 3. Seth Godin

-Seth Godin is an American author and former dot com business executive.
+Seth Godin is an American author and former dot-com business executive.
 He publishes a daily blog – now in its 18th year!
-Other than his insights on product, marketing and customer service – what I like about his blog, is the information he shares on interesting and upcoming books from time to time.
+Other than his insights on the product, marketing, and customer service – what I like about his blog, is the information he shares on interesting and upcoming books from time to time.

 4. Derek Sivers

 Derek Sivers is an American entrepreneur best known for being the founder and former president of CD Baby, an online CD store for independent musicians.
 Through his blog, he shares his experience and insights on business, marketing, and interacting with people.
 In his words, he loves ‘finding a different point of view’.
 He is also the author of a wonderful book, Anything You Want.

 5. Brian Johnson / Optimize Me